Margaret de Clare, Baroness Badlesmere: The siege of Leeds Castle

 Margaret's husband, Baron Badlesmere was appointed Governor of the Royal Castle of Leeds in Kent in the fifth year of Edward II's reign (1312).

-In October 1321, nine years after his assumption of the office, the queen consort Isabella went on a pilgrimage to the shrine of St. Thomas at Canterbury.
-She decided to interrupt her journey by stopping at Leeds Castle which legally belonged to her as the fortress and its demesne were part of her dower to be retained in widowhood.
-Badlesmere, who by then had become disaffected with King Edward and had joined the swelling ranks of his opponents, was away at a meeting of the Contrariants in Oxford at the time and had left Margaret in charge of the castle.
+In October 1321, nine years after he assumed office, queen consort Isabella went on a pilgrimage to the shrine of Thomas Becket at Canterbury.
+She decided to interrupt her journey by stopping at Leeds Castle which legally belonged to her, as the fortress and its demesne were part of her dower to be retained in widowhood.
+Badlesmere, who by then had become disaffected with King Edward and had joined the swelling ranks of his opponents, was away at a meeting of the Contrariants near Oxford at the time and had left Margaret in charge of the castle.

-Shortly before, Baron Badlesmere had deposited all of his treasure and goods inside Leeds Castle for safe-keeping.
+Shortly before, Baron Badlesmere had deposited all of his treasure and goods inside Leeds Castle for safekeeping.